DIY Resin Dragonfly Wind Chimes

-Hey y’all, I have a fun little resin project for you today!
-If you’ve never worked with resin before this is a great beginner level project… and if you have worked with resin before it’s still a stunning piece!
+Hey y’all, I have a fun little heat gun project for you today!
+If you’ve never worked with resin before this is a great beginner level DIY project… and if you have worked with resin before it’s still a stunning piece!

 Then mix your resin and pick your colors (I used pink and purple for a fun spring-time feeling).
 Make sure to wear all your safety equipment (gloves, respirator, goggles… all of it) when working with resin… and if you’ve never used resin before you can follow my beginners tutorial for mixing resin right here.